deepanshumehtaa/AlekSIS-Core/README.rst

 Warning
 -------

-**This is a preview version of AlekSIS.
-Do not use with sensitive data.
-Especially, do not grant access to students yet.**
+**This is an alpha version of AlekSIS, the free school information system.
+The AlekSIS team is looking for schools who want to help shape the 2.0 final release and supports interested schools in operating AlekSIS.**

 What AlekSIS is
 ----------------

-AlekSIS is a web-based school information system (SIS) which can be used to manage and/or publish organisational subjects of educational institutions.
+`AlekSIS`_ is a web-based school information system (SIS) which can be used to manage and/or publish organisational subjects of educational institutions.

-It was originally developed together with Städt.
-Leibniz-Gymnasium Remscheid as a proprietary product.
-Five years after the school stole the original code base, as a complete re-implementation as well-designed, free and open source software, BiscuIT-ng was started.
-In the meantime, students from the Katharineum in Lübeck implemented School-Apps with the same goals and tools.
-In 2020, BiscuIT-ng and School-Apps were combined into AlekSIS.
+Formerly two separate projects (BiscuIT and SchoolApps), developed by `Teckids e.V.`_ and a team of students at `Katharineum zu Lübeck`_, they were merged into the AlekSIS project in 2020.

 AlekSIS is a platform based on Django, that provides central funstions and data structures that can be used by apps that are developed and provided seperately.
-The core can interact closely with the Debian Edu / Skolelinux system.
+The AlekSIS team also maintains a set of official apps which make AlekSIS a fully-featured software solutions for the information management needs of schools.

+By design, the platform can be used by schools to write their own apps for specific needs they face, also in coding classes.
+Students are empowered to create real-world applications that bring direct value to their environment.

+AlekSIS is part of the `schul-frei`_ project as a component in sustainable educational networks.

 Core features
 --------------